KittyGiraudel/sass-guidelines/index.md

 }
 {% endhighlight %}

-This method is often used along with [BEM naming conventions](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to generated `.block__element` and `.block--modifier` selectors based on the original one (i.e. `.block` in this case).
+This method is often used along with [BEM naming conventions](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to generate `.block__element` and `.block--modifier` selectors based on the original one (i.e. `.block` in this case).

 <div class="note">
   <p>While it might be anecdotal, generating new selectors from the current selector reference (<code>&</code>) makes those selectors unsearchable in the code base since they do not exist per se.</p>
 </div>

 The problem with selector nesting is it ultimately makes code more difficult to read.
-Because one has to mentally compute the resulting selector out of the indentation levels, it is not always quite obvious what the CSS will end up being.
+One has to mentally compute the resulting selector out of the indentation levels; it is not always obvious what the CSS will end up being.

 This statement is getting even truer when selectors get longer and references to the current selector (`&`) more frequent.
 At some point, the risk to lose track and not being able to understand what's going anymore is so high that it is not worth it.

-To prevent such a situation to happen, we **avoid selector nesting except for pseudo-classes and pseudo-elements**.
+To prevent such a situation happening, we **avoid selector nesting except for pseudo-classes and pseudo-elements**.
 These are the only cases where nesting is allowed, and even recommended.

 {% highlight scss %}
 .foo {